 The first thing you’ll want to do to improve deliverability is, well, see how you’re currently doing.
 You can calculate a rough deliverability rate by taking the number of emails you sent, subtracting bounces, and dividing by the total number sent.
 That won’t take into account how many spam folders you wound up in, but it’ll, at least, give you a starting point.

 You can also look at your Sender Score.
-That’s a metric that takes into account lots of different factors, including complaints, blacklists, and reputation, to determine the likelihood that an email from your IP address will make it to an inbox.
+That’s a metric that takes into account lots of different factors, including complaints, blocklists, and reputation, to determine the likelihood that an email from your IP address will make it to an inbox.
 IPs with top scores, between 91 and 100, see a delivery rate of 91 percent.
 Just one level below, between 81 and 90, and that delivery rate drops to 71 percent.
 A level below that, between 71 and 80, and it’s down to 44 percent.
 (PDF) So, yes, you’ll want a Sender Score above 90.